The

 the best cameras and improving image resolution

-significantly, especially if one is able to spend
+significantly, especially if one is able to

-Euros for a new digital camera, especially if it
+thousand Euros for a new digital camera,

-is in the digital "medium format", which is of
+especially if it is in the digital "medium

-course a lot smaller than film medium format
+format", which is of course a lot smaller than

 I occasionally use digital cameras, but